xebia/falco-eks-audit-bridge/README.md

 This tool is meant to run as a service within Kubernetes.
 To that end, we have provided a Helm chart which makes deployment easy.
 You can of course create your own deployment configuration for any system with the docker image.

 The Helm chart contains several configuration options that you can override for your specific environment.

+## Monitoring

+The bridge exposes two endpoints for monitoring:

+1. **/metrics**: Prometheus metrics that track the number of audit logs processed and the total amount of errors encountered.
+The errors are labeled with the appropriate type.
+2. **/health**: A simple HTTP endpoint that returns 200 when requested.